 I should add a page to my site to submit samples of keygens - I enjoy researching them because they can have unique malware strains that are completely ignored by the commercial AV vendors, since they tend to just flag it as a Keygen and skip actually analyzing them.
-For example, see https://chcl.se/2023/08/30/girlsmist.html
+For example, see chcl.se/2023/08/30/girlsmist.h

 my latest experience in "why did you do it this way Microsoft"